estebanarandaramirez/CS4341_Project3/README.md

 If interested, FeatureExtraction.py can be run with the board states as csv1 input with any csv as a second input.
 It will generate a new csv called features.csv that will just list the results of each feature across each row.

+The features.txt file explains the features in more depth.